opasche/opasche/README.md

 ## Hi there 👋

 My name is Olivier.
-I am pursuing my Ph.D. in statistics at the University of Geneva and was recently invited on an academic visit at Columbia University (New York).
+I am soon completing my Ph.D. in statistics at the University of Geneva, after coming back from a scholar visit at Columbia University (New York).
-My main line of work consists in developing powerful methodologies for conditional risk forecasting, by bridging the gap between the fields of extreme value statistics and machine learning.
+My main line of work consists in developing novel methodologies for flexible conditional risk forecasting, by bridging the gap between the fields of extreme value statistics and machine learning.
-Other research projects of mine involve, for example, causal modelling of extreme values, climate and weather applications, and forecasting floods.
+Other related research projects of mine involve, for example, causal modelling of extreme values, climate and weather applications, and forecasting floods.

 For more info, check out my [website](https://opasche.github.io/) or my [Google Scholar](https://scholar.google.com/citations?user=GRk09VQAAAAJ).